Stabiae: Villa Marchetti

-The villa Marchetti located in Santa Maria La Carità was a very large villa, over 2000 sqm. where, in addition to the cultivation of grapes (wooden poles were found for the vineyard), horses and cattle were bred, cereals were grown, and the production cycle was completed with the mill and cooking in the ovens.
+The villa Marchetti located in Santa Maria La Carità was a very large villa, over 2,000 sqm. (approx. 21,527 sq ft) where, in addition to the cultivation of grapes (wooden poles were found for the vineyard), horses and cattle were bred, cereals were grown, and the production cycle was completed with the mill and cooking in the ovens.
 Cheese was probably produced, as evidenced by a bronze boiler.
 Large lead pipes and hydraulic valves, found near the villa and along the roads (for example in the current Piazza Trivione and throughout the Carmiano area), are testimony to the extent of services in use.
 A housing block for 14 slaves was found.

 Villa detto Carmiano in Masseria Buonodono

 The part of the villa shown in red was excavated in 1762 while the rest was done in 1781.
 It was centred around a peristyle and an olive mill was found in the torcularium.
 Several agricultural implements were found including hoes, a hammer and amphorae.